-Made from long lasting, robust and very hardwearing PVC, there are two designs to choose from, either 'Deco' which has ample glazing to allow for leisure use or the more storage orientated 'Utility' version.
+Made from long-lasting, robust and very hardwearing PVC, there are two designs to choose from, either 'Deco' which has ample glazing to allow for leisure use or the more storage orientated 'Utility' version.

 Sizes vary from 4.9m² up to 11m² for the standard models which all have double doors for excellent access, and there's also the very impressive 20m² 'Deco' building that has a lovely porch area large enough for a table and chairs.

-A number of accessories are available including a storage unit and tool hangers, and a canopy can fitted to the exterior for shade or in case of rain.
+A number of accessories are available including a storage unit and tool hangers, and a canopy can be fitted to the exterior for shade or in case of rain.

-Weatherproof, UV resistant, maintenance free, quick and easy to install, Grosfillex products are reinforced with metal struts with the result that they are extremely sturdy as well as simply elegant.
+Weatherproof, UV resistant, maintenance-free, quick and easy to install, Grosfillex products are reinforced with metal struts with the result that they are extremely sturdy as well as simply elegant.

-The Oakland is a low maintenance shed that uses steel to reinforce and strengthen the the innovative DUOTECH™ walls.
-They feature a weathered wooden texture that means they look very harmonious in a garden setting without surrendering the durability of the high grade resin that is used.
+The Oakland is a low maintenance shed that uses steel to reinforce and strengthen the innovative DUOTECH™ walls.
+They feature a weathered wooden texture that means they look very harmonious in a garden setting without surrendering the durability of the high-grade resin that is used.
 Remarkably these walls are easily paintable if you want to blend in with an existing colour scheme or simply want to add a splash of colour.

 The Oakland uses pre-cut T&G panels to help with the ease of construction and the natural look of the building.
-Wide double doors, a heavy duty floor which is ideal for storing heavy items and a high roof that supports up to 100 kg/sqm of snow are all standard features.
+Wide double doors, a heavy-duty floor which is ideal for storing heavy items and a high roof that supports up to 100 kg/sqm of snow are all standard features.

 The Fusion range, as the name suggests is a clever fusion of different materials which combine to create a unique shed that is beautiful in appearance but durable in the workplace as it resists rot, rust and general decay from the elements.
-The key element is a unique wood plastic composite that is paintable and can even be drilled for fixing internal shelves.
-This combines into a thick double wall structure that sits on a heavy duty floor for handling heavier items.
+The key element is a unique wood-plastic composite that is paintable and can even be drilled for fixing internal shelves.
+This combines into a thick double wall structure that sits on a heavy-duty floor for handling heavier items.

 Two great plastic sheds from Keter, without question to add to the significant models already highlighted from other key manufacturers.